 Wet down the area you want to start cleaning.
 If you have an adjustable nozzle on your hose, put it on the mist setting.

 Use a pressurized sprayer to apply the cleaner.

 With most cleaners, DO NOT let the solution dry.

 Agitate the cleaner into the wood with a long-handled stiff brush for 10 minutes and rinse thoroughly for several minutes to make sure you remove all the solution.
 Pay attention to your trim pieces along the sides as well.

 Repeat this procedure over the entire deck surface.

-For the tougher spots you might need to add a little extra cleaner and repeat.
+For the more challenging spots, you might need to add a little extra cleaner and repeat the process.

-Once cleaned, a brighteners will bring the natural color of the deck back.
-Best to do this right after all cleaner has been washed off to avoid furring. if furring has taken place, just sand.
+Once cleaned, a brightener will bring the natural color of the deck back.
+Best to do this right after rinsing off the cleaner to avoid furring.
+If any furring has taken place, just sand the surface by hand.

-Suit back up in your protective gear and make sure your garden sprayer is cleaned of any previous chemicals.
+Suit back up in your protective gear and make sure your garden sprayer is clean of any previous chemicals.
 Use it to apply the wood brightener in the same way as the cleaner.
-Don’t let the solution dry and agitate the cleaner into the wood with a long handled stiff brush for 10 -15 minutes, then rinse off with water.
+Don’t let the solution dry and agitate the cleaner into the wood with a long-handled stiff brush for 10 -15 minutes, then rinse off with water.

 Allow your deck to dry completely after cleaning; two days is ideal.
 Most deck stains and sealers recommend your wood is 17% moisture level or less before applying and product.
-Sealing wood that is too damp may cause you to seal moisture into your wood.
-This causes premature rot along with mold and mildew problems.
+Sealing wood that is too damp may cause you to lock moisture into your wood and could cause premature rot along with mold and mildew problems.